abhishektiwari/axioms-flask-py/README.md

 # axioms-flask-py ![PyPI](https://img.shields.io/pypi/v/axioms-flask-py)
-Axioms Python client for Flask.
-Secure your Flask APIs using Axioms Authentication and Authorization.
+Flask SDK for Axioms and OAuth2 / OpenID Connect based authentication and authorization providers.
+Secure your Flask APIs using OAuth2 / OpenID Connect based authentication and authorization checks.

 ![Pepy Total Downloads](https://img.shields.io/pepy/dt/axioms-flask-py)

 ## Prerequisite

 * Python 3.7+
-* An [Axioms](https://axioms.io) client which can obtain access token after user's authentication and authorization and include obtained access token as bearer in `Authorization` header of all API request sent to Python/Flask application server..
+* An OAuth2/OIDC client which can obtain access token after user's authentication and authorization and include obtained access token as bearer in `Authorization` header of all API request sent to Python/Flask application server.

 ## Install SDK
 Install `axioms-flask-py` in you Flask API project,